-Members who need help filing a claim can also call Member Services at the number on the back of their Optima Health ID card.
+Members who need help filing a claim can also call member services at the number on the back of their member ID card.
 Claims must be received by Optima Health within 365 days of the date of the service.
-We will not be responsible for, or pay a claim we receive from a Non-plan provider more than 365 days from the date of service.
+We will not be responsible for or pay a claim we receive from a non-plan provider more than 365 days from the date of service.

 Grace Periods and Claims Pending Policies During the Grace Period

-Members must pay all monthly premiums to Optima when they are due.
-If payments are late Optima will provide a notice to members with information on how to keep coverage in force by payment of all owed premiums by the end of the grace period defined below.
+Members must pay all monthly premiums to Optima Health when they are due.
+If payments are late, Optima Health will provide notice to members with information on how to keep coverage in force by payment of all premiums owed by the end of the grace period defined below.

 Grace Period for Members Not Receiving Advance Premium Tax Credits (APTCs)

-Optima Health provides a grace period of thirty one days for payment of monthly premiums except for the first binder premium payment.
-During the 31 grace period coverage will continue.
-However, if we don’t receive the entire premium amount that is due by the end of the grace period coverage will be cancelled back to the last day of the grace period.
+Optima Health provides a grace period of 31 days for payment of monthly premiums except for the first binder premium payment.
+During the 31-day grace period, coverage will continue.
+However, if we don’t receive the entire premium amount that is due by the end of the grace period coverage will be canceled back to the last day of the grace period.
 Members may be responsible to Optima Health for the payment of the portion of the premium for the time coverage was in effect during the grace period.